Cavalieri's principle

-This file represents the Cavalieri's Principle in action: if you have the same set of cross sections that only differ by a horizontal translation, you will get the same volume.
+This animation illustrates Cavalieri's Principle in action: if you have the same set of cross sections that only differ by a horizontal translation, you will get the same volume.

 Both parallelepipeds have the same volume by Cavalieri's principle.
 This can be used to show that the determinant is multilinear.

+This highlights Cavalieri's principle in two dimensions.
+Both regions have equal area despite the lower region's vertical slices being shifted along a sine wave.

 In geometry, Cavalieri's principle, a modern implementation of the method of indivisibles, named after Bonaventura Cavalieri, is as follows: